hhsieh/hhsieh.github.io/_posts/2016-11-23-calling-function-multiple-times.md

     for _ in range(c):
         intersect()

-Here I have the user input integer, `c`.
+The above code suugests this - I have the user input integer, `c`.
 I repeat the function `intersect` for multiple times until I finish running through the values from `0` all the way to `c-1` (the so called range in Python).

 And I have the following function which prints "YES" if two strings share at least one substring and print "NO" if they share no substring at all.